PADDY O'DONNELL 2018 MENTORSHIP AWARD

 The Paddy O’Donnell Mentorship Award presented by CADSI, will honour a Canadian defence or security business mentor recognized for having provided valuable advice and support to the next generation of industry leaders.
 The Award winner will have contributed to the personal and professional growth of one or more emerging leader within a CADSI member company.

-Applications for the 2017 Paddy O’Donnell Mentorship Award are now being accepted.
-The winner will be announced at CANSEC in Ottawa at a ceremony before industry leaders.
+Applications deadlines for the 2018 Paddy O’Donnell Mentorship Award will be announced in early 2018.
+The winner will be announced at CANSEC 2018 in Ottawa at a ceremony before industry leaders.
 All nominations will be kept confidential.

 The Award Review Committee will be announced soon.